COVID: Will India be able to meet its vaccination target? | DW | 30.07.2021

 It is not yet clear where the government will source the high number of vaccines it needs by the end of the year

-If approved, the Zydus Cadila-developed jabe will become India's second home-made vaccine against Covid-19.
-The company has reportedly submitted additional data related to immunogenicity and safety of the vaccine to the Drugs Controller General of India
+If approved, the Zydus Cadila-developed jab will become India's second homemade COVID vaccine.
+The company has reportedly submitted additional data related to immunogenicity and safety of the vaccine to the Drugs Controller General of India.

-Supplies of foreign-made vaccines such as Moderna and Pfizer are still facing legal hurdles over the manufacturers' desire for indemnity protection.
+Supplies of foreign-made vaccines such as Moderna and BioNTech-Pfizer are still facing legal hurdles over the manufacturers' desire for indemnity protection.

 "Unless we know where the vaccines are coming from, how can the government be so confident of meeting a deadline that is so far-fetched?
 All this will obviously have an impact," said Bajpai.